dotslash/recent2/README.md

 - `recent git -w ~/code`.
 This returns only the commands that were executed with `~/code` as current working directory.
 - Filter the commands by execution date by doing `recent git -d 2019` or `recent git -d 2019-10` or `recent git -d 2019-10-04`
 - By default recent prints command timestamp and the command in the output.
 Use `recent git --hide_time` or `recent git -ht` to hide the command timestamp.
 This is useful when copy-pasting commands from output.
+- Copy paste errors into the shell can result in random junk coming up in the bash history.
+While `-so` option mostly takes care of this, another way to tackle this is to not show commands that are longer than a given limit.
+The default is 200.
+If you want longer commands, then do `recent git --char_limit 10000` or `recent git -cl 10000`
 ### Usage via sqlite

 It is possible directly interact with sqlite if all the above options have failed you.
 See the table schema below.